 Our research probes the fundamental physics that underpins the space environment of the Solar System.
-We also conduct planetary physics research that probes the interiors, origins and evolution of solar system bodies.
-To carry out this research we use state of the art instrumentation on a variety of spacecraft located around the solar system, from the Hubble Space Telescope at Earth, to MAVEN at Mars, and Cassini at Saturn.
-We are also involved in future space missions, including missions to Jupiter such as the Juno mission (arriving 2016) and the European Space Agency’s JUICE mission to Jupiter arriving in 2030, and in developing ideas for future space missions.
+We also conduct planetary physics research that investigates the interiors, origins and evolution of solar system bodies.
+To carry out this research, we use state of the art instrumentation on a variety of spacecraft located around the solar system, from the Hubble Space Telescope at Earth, to MAVEN at Mars, and Cassini at Saturn.
+We are also involved in future space missions, including missions to Jupiter such as the Juno mission (arriving 2016) and the European Space Agency’s JUICE mission to Jupiter coming in 2030, and in developing ideas for future space missions.
 Our observational work is complemented with computer modelling using a range of models, from bespoke software to internationally-developed numerical models.

-We undertake research into space weather to investigate the mechanisms by which the Sun controls near-Earth space to understand better the risks posed to high-tech infrastructure both on and above the surface of our planet.
+We research space weather to investigate the mechanisms by which the Sun controls near-Earth space to understand better the risks posed to high-tech infrastructure both on and above the surface of our planet.
 We also run the AuroraWatch service which provides forecasts of displays of the northern lights over the UK.

 - Space Weather